thuemah/open_meteo/README.md

 *   **Cloud Coverage** (`cloud_cover`)
 *   **Atmospheric Pressure** (`pressure_msl`)
 *   **Wind Gusts** (`wind_gusts_10m`)
+*   **Shortwave Radiation / GHI** (`shortwave_radiation`)
+*   **Direct Normal Irradiance / DNI** (`direct_normal_irradiance`)
+*   **Diffuse Radiation / DHI** (`diffuse_radiation`)

+The hourly forecast reaches roughly 6–7 days ahead at full 1-hour resolution, so it stays usable well past the point where most providers drop to daily or coarser steps.

+### Live solar attributes

+The three irradiance values are also exposed as attributes on the weather entity for the current observation, alongside two fields that let you tell fresh data from stale:

+*   `solar_data_time` — the API's own timestamp for the current observation
+*   `solar_data_interval` — the aggregation window in seconds (`900` for a 15-minute preceding mean, `3600` for hourly)

+Check `solar_data_time` before trusting the values for real-time decisions; the attributes are omitted entirely when the API returns no current block.

 ## Versioning

-The version of this component is explicitly set to **1.0.0**.
+The version of this component is deliberately kept in the **1.x** range — see `custom_components/open_meteo/manifest.json` for the current value.

-This is done to ensure that Home Assistant prioritizes this custom component over the built-in integration, which typically has a version number corresponding to the Open-Meteo library version it uses (e.g., 0.3.x).
-By setting the version to 1.0.0, we force Home Assistant to load this extended version.
+This is done to ensure Home Assistant prioritizes this custom component over the built-in integration, whose version tracks the Open-Meteo library it uses (currently 0.3.x).
+Any 1.x version outranks that, so the extended version is the one that loads.